heyaikeedo/docs.aikeedo.com/src/app/guides/billing/page.md

 ## Fallback Plan

 Define the plan that users will be automatically subscribed to if any subscription expires or fails to renew.
 This acts as a fallback mechanism.
 Choose "None" to disable automatic downgrading, requiring users to choose a new plan themselves.
+It's important to note that only monthly or yearly recurring plans can be selected as the Fallback plan.

 {% callout type="note" %}
 Ensure that you have created appropriate pricing plans before selecting the Sign-Up and Fallback plans to ensure a smooth user experience.
 {% /callout %}

 By configuring these billing settings, you can tailor the subscription process to meet the needs of your business and users.
-I

 If you have any questions or need assistance, feel free to [reach out to our support team](mailto:support@aikeedo.com).